 - Severe shortness of breath, chest tightness or pain, and coughing or wheezing

 - Low peak expiratory flow (PEF) readings, if you use a peak flow meter

-- Worsening symptoms despite use of a quick-relief (rescue) inhaler
+- Symptoms that fail to respond to use of a quick-acting (rescue) inhaler

 Signs and symptoms of an asthma attack vary from person to person.
 Work with your doctor to identify your particular signs and symptoms of worsening asthma — and what to do when they occur.

-If your asthma symptoms keep getting worse even after you take medication as your doctor directed, you may need a trip to the emergency room.
+If your asthma symptoms keep getting worse even after you take medication as your doctor directed, you may need emergency room care.
 Your doctor can help you learn to recognize an asthma emergency so that you'll know when to get help.

 If your asthma flares up, immediately follow the treatment steps you and your doctor worked out ahead of time in your written asthma plan.
 If your symptoms and peak expiratory flow (PEF) readings improve, home treatment may be all that's needed.
 If your symptoms don't improve with home treatment, you may need to seek emergency care.

 When your asthma symptoms flare up, follow your written asthma plan's instructions for using your quick-acting (rescue) inhaler.
-If you use a peak flow meter to monitor your asthma, PEF readings ranging from 50 to 79 percent of your personal best are a sign you need to use quick-acting (rescue) medications prescribed by your doctor.
+PEF readings ranging from 50 to 79 percent of your personal best are a sign you need to use the quick-acting (rescue) medications prescribed by your doctor.

 Check asthma control steps with your doctor